 The balanced flow of energy throughout this system has a healing effect throughout the body.
 The Prana, Apana, Sushumna, Hari mantra encourages this flow of energy.
 Its ultimate aim is to send Prana up and out of the crown chakra at the top of the head to connect with God.

 A detox for the system, this Kundalini Yoga mantra gives that fresh spring clean feeling.
-It is beneficial in those times where you need to end something that is just not working out, no matter how hard you try.
+It is can provide a lot of benefits in those times where you need to end something that is just not working out, no matter how hard you try.
 Shedding the old and inviting in the new will invigorate you to start afresh and pursue something more worthwhile.

 Ra Ma Da Sa, Sa Say So Hung

 The Siri Gaitri mantra taps into the energies of the sun (‘Ra’), Moon (‘Ma’), Earth (‘Da’) and Impersonal and Total Infinity (‘Sa’ and ‘So Say’) to bring about deep healing.